janmayer/talks/stable-diffusion/stable-diffusion.md

 ---

-- CLIP: A model used for text-to-image tasks, guiding the image generation in Stable Diffusion to align with textual descriptions.
+- **CLIP** (Contrastive Language–Image Pretraining): Model used for text-to-image tasks, guiding the image generation to align with textual descriptions.
-- VAE (Variational Autoencoder): Used in the initial stages of Stable Diffusion to encode images into a latent space, from which the diffusion process begins.
+- **VAE** (Variational Autoencoder): Encode images into a latent space, on which the diffusion process acts.

 ---

-## Example: ComfyUI Advanced Workflows
+## Examples: ComfyUI <br> Advanced Workflows

 - FaceDetailer
 - Upscaler
+- Input Image Step Skip (>Latent)
-- Control Net
+- Control Net for [Poses](https://openposes.com/) (>Conditioning)
-    - IP Adapter
-    - IP Adapter Face ID
+- IP Adapter Face ID (>Model)
-- ...

 ---

 ## GUIs

-- Fooocus: Just works - easy results.
-SDXL only.
+- Fooocus: Just works - easy results (SDXL only)
-- A1111: Most tutorials reference this, many plugins.
+- A1111: OG.
+Many tutorials, many plugins
 - ComfyUI: Learning Cliff, in-detail configuration
-- SD.Next / Vlad / Easy Diffusion: A1111, but sucks less
+- SD.Next / Vlad / Easy Diffusion: A1111, but less 💩
 - Invoke AI: Mix of A1111 and ComfyUI

 ---

 ## Notes on GUIs

-- All Python + Webserver
+- You *could* run everything with Python script (don't)
-- Main UI + Plugins
+- GUIs: Python-Webserver + CUDA-Torch
+- Security Nightmare
   - Random Python Repos
   - Downloads even more repos
   - Auto updates, auto pip installs
   - Downloads GB of stuff

--> Security Nightmare
+- stable-diffusion-webui-docker exists

-stable-diffusion-webui-docker exists, but does not work that well with Plugins
+  - ... but does not work that well with Plugins

 ---